Hrothgar32/almoszediu-website/content/posts/trains-the-state-of-not-being.md

 ## Trains make us perpetual children {#trains-make-us-perpetual-children}

 I think I'm drawn to trains because me and my parents used to travel exclusively by train when I was little.
-My didn't see the need for a car, nor were we in the situation financially to get one.
+My father didn't see the need for a car, nor were we in the situation financially to get one.
 So we "trained", and boi, I don't really regret it!
 My favourite types of trains were the ones with a second floor.
 I called them "froggy trains" for some reason, and I don't really know why.